michaeljsteel/NumBAT/docs/source/usage.rst

 Simulations with |NUMBAT| are generally carried out using a python script file.
 This file is kept in its own directory which may or may not be within your |NUMBAT| tree.
 All results of the simulation are automatically created within this directory.
 This directory then serves as a complete record of the calculation.
-Often, we will also save the simulation objects within this directory for future inspection, manipulation, plotting, etc.
+Often, we will also save the simulation structure within this directory for future inspection, manipulation, plotting, etc.

 These files can be edited using your choice of text editor (for instance ``nano`` or ``vim``) or an IDE (for instance MS Visual Code or ``pycharm``) which allow you to run and debug code within the IDE.